 You may have heard that folate is a crucial prenatal vitamin, as it has been shown to promote healthy fetal brain and spine development.
 But what you may not have heard is that folate is necessary for healthy brain function in adults.

-A research review of over 40 books and papers (studies) on this subject found that a folate can indeed improve cognition.
-One of the studies they reviewed — a double-blind placebo study — tested folate supplementation on 30 aged patients with abnormal cognitive decline.
+A research review of over 40 books and papers (studies) on this subject found that folate can indeed improve cognition.
+One of the studies they reviewed — a double-blind placebo-controlled study — tested folate supplementation on 30 older adult patients with abnormal cognitive decline.

-Researchers gave these patient folic acid (the synthetic version of folate) for 60 days.
+Researchers gave these patients folic acid (the synthetic version of folate) for 60 days.
 The results?
 The patients given folic acid showed significant improvement in memory when compared with the placebo group.2

-Though these and other studies show that folate can boost memory, many of us are deficient in folate because we lack the enzyme necessary to absorb it.
+Though these and other studies show that folate can boost memory, many of us are deficient in the vitamin because we lack the enzyme necessary to absorb it.

 Citicoline is a naturally occurring chemical in the body that may help improve memory, especially in older people.3